 While at the heart of building an effective editorial calendar, this preparation is challenging when you are first starting out.
 To facilitate a smoother editorial process, it helps to plan in terms of two-week or four-week intervals (I call this the “CliffsNotes” Editorial Calendar).

-Here are the five steps to rock star-caliber content creation:
+Here are the five steps to rock star-caliber content creation for dedicated content creators:

 1. Determine the major business events and holidays that structure your promotional calendar: Generally these occasions don’t change from year-to-year:

 - Incorporate these overarching themes, events (including conferences), and holidays into your content calendar.